Skip to main content

 Environmental variables

 The Docker container supports the following environmental variables to customize its behavior.
-Customizing these variable should only be needed if you want to increase resource limits or expose you Refinery instance over the network for others.
+Customizing these variables should only be needed if you want to increase resource limits or expose your Refinery instance over the network for others.

 Notes for local-only instances are highlighted with the ➡️ arrow emoji.